RC Airplanes Simplified

 SCALE PARK FLYERS.

-Photo shows the Great Planes Sopwith Camel and the SE5a.
+Photo shows the Great Planes Sopwith Camel and SE5a.
+(Photo is from the Great Planes web site)

 This size and type of model maybe the most popular today.
 They are larger and heavier than the indoor models and thus can usually carry more scale details.
 They are available as all foam or as built up models.
 It is possible to build scale park flyers from plans and the British magazine Flying Scale Models usually has a free plan included with each issue.